10 Best Gig/Work-on-Demand Apps for Hiring for 2023

 - Not good for last-minute shift fulfillment

-With a 3.34 out of 5 in our evaluation, Band of Hands placed above Wonolo, which provides similar services.
-It earned a top score for pricing, with you setting the worker rate and paying an additional weekly fee.
+With a 3.61 out of 5 in our evaluation earning a top score for pricing, with you setting the worker rate and paying an additional fee for payroll services.
 You can choose your workers and make jobs private to invite specific workers to apply.
-Band of Hands can select workers for you if desired as well.
+Band of Hands can select workers for you if desired and replace them quickly if needed.

 - Weekly: $12 per pay period per employee

-- Biweekly or Semimonthly: $24 per pay period per employee
+- Semimonthly: $24 per pay period per employee

 You set the employee pay rate.
 You can hire employees as W-2 workers or 1099 contractors.
 You are responsible for workers’ compensation and, for W-2 workers, payroll taxes, including FUTA and SUTA.